Bangladesh–Latvia relations: Political cooperation

 In 2006, Latvian Secretary of State of the Ministry of Foreign Affairs, Normans Penke emphasized on the regular bilateral dialogues between the foreign ministries of the two countries to improve the flow of information and to promote the media of both the countries.
 Two Latvian observers participated in European Commission's delegation to observe the 2008 Bangladeshi general election.

 Educational cooperation

 In 2003, former Latvian President Vaira Vike-Freiberga termed education sector as one of the first areas of interest to Bangladesh.
 Bangladesh has proposed to sign an MoU with Latvia for the cooperation on higher education putting major emphasize on science and technology.
 Besides, both the sides agreed to form partnerships towards undertaking collaborative research, initiating joint degree programs, instituting exchange programs.

 Economic cooperation

 Bangladeshi ready made garments, pharmaceutical products, sea foods etc. have been identified as products with huge potential in the Latvian market.
 Latvia has agreed to send business delegations to Bangladesh for exploring potential ways to increase bilateral trade and investment predominantly in the field of agro-business.

 Agricultural cooperation

 Bangladesh and Latvia have signed an MoU on cooperation in agriculture sector, having major focus on livestock production, dairying, crop breeding, inland and marine fisheries.

+Diplomatic missions

+Neither country has a resident ambassador.